cocoabits/MASShortcut/CONTRIBUTING.md

+# Backward Compatibility

+Please note that this framework supports older OS X versions down to 10.6.
+When changing the code, be careful not to call any API functions not available in 10.6 or call them conditionally, only where supported.

+# Commit Messages

+Please use descriptive commit message.
+As an example, _Bug fix_ commit message doesn’t say much, while _Fixed a memory-management bug in formatting code_ works much better.

 # How to Release a New Version

 First, update the version numbers.
 (MASShortcut uses [Semantic Versioning](http://semver.org/), so please read the docs if you’re not sure what the deal is.)
 The version number is stored in `Framework/Info.plist` and `MASShortcut.podspec` (twice in both files).